...

 Image Quality

-If the printing image quality is essential for you, which it probably is for your custom packaging, offset printing is the best option.
+If the printing image quality is essential for you, which is probably for your custom packaging, offset printing is the best option.
 Quite simply, nothing beats it.

 Compared to digital print, the final result is clean, the typography is distinctive, and it produces rich images and vivid colors.
 No other level of precision can match it.